readingcapital/readingcapital.github.io/volume-1/index.md

 Capital pays extra for *overtime* to compensate for the additional devastation of such long hours.
-A low hourly wage creates the interest with workers for overtime, so the same workers supply more labour, capital can hence suppress the price of labour per hour further.
+A low hourly wage creates the interest with workers for overtime, so the same workers supply more labour, capital can suppress the price of labour per hour further.

 ### Chapter 21: Piece-Wages ###